Goldman sees China's economy shrinking 9% in first quarter amid coronavirus outbreak

 For the fourth straight day, imported coronavirus cases in China outnumbered cases of local transmission.

 Mainland China had 21 new confirmed cases on Monday, the National Health Commission said, up from 16 a day earlier.
-Of the new cases, 20 involved infected travelers from abroad.
+Of the new cases, 20 involved infected travellers from abroad.

 Raising further concerns about spread of the disease, a man recently returned from Spain has tested positive for the virus - despite showing no symptoms - and has been put under observation and into quarantine, according to a statement on the website of the city of Mianyang, Sichuan.